What "as a service" actually changes

 - Have a real product and real budget but are running marketing strategy off the founder's instincts and an agency relationship.

 - Need a sharper plan more than they need more hands.
-The current team can ship; what's missing is direction and prioritisation.
+The current team can ship; what's missing is direction and a clear set of priorities.

 - Are between full-time CMOs.
-Either post-departure of a previous CMO, or pre-hire of the next one.
+Either after a previous CMO has left, or before the next one starts.
 Both situations need senior continuity that a search firm cannot provide.

-- Are resetting after a transition — acquisition integration, leadership change, board mandate, category shift — and need a senior operator inside the leadership team for six to twelve months.
+- Are resetting after a transition, an acquisition integration, a leadership change, a board mandate, or a category shift, and need an experienced marketing executive inside the leadership team for six to twelve months.

 It is not the right buy when:

 - The company has not yet decided what it is.
-Senior marketing judgment cannot fix a positioning problem the founders have not finished solving themselves.
+No amount of marketing experience can fix a positioning problem the founders have not finished solving themselves.

 - The actual gap is execution, not strategy.
 A team that ships nothing does not need a CMO; it needs a working marketing manager and a brief.

 - The buyer wants hourly billing.
-CMO-as-a-Service implies a retainer commitment; hourly billing produces consultants who cannot afford to embed in your operating rhythm.
+CMO-as-a-Service implies a retainer commitment; hourly billing produces consultants who cannot afford to embed in the team.

 What a CMO-as-a-Service engagement actually delivers